department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/abbreviations-and-acronyms.md

 Common VA acronyms are listed along with other terms on the [word list](https://design.va.gov/content-style-guide/word-list).

+## Abbreviations

 In general, we don't use abbreviations on VA.gov except common cases such as a.m./p.m., titles used before names (Mr., Mrs., Dr., etc.) and degrees (Ph.D., M.D., etc.).

-When in doubt, follow the AP Style.
+In formats where space is very limited, like callout boxes or alerts, we abbreviate [days and months](https://design.va.gov/content-style-guide/dates-and-numbers).
+When in doubt, follow AP Style.

+## Acronyms

 For acronyms, use the spelled out term on first mention in body copy with the acronym in parentheses; then the acronym alone on subsequent mentions.